vidosevicivan96/Aviv-QA-Web-Technical-Test/README.md

 ## Getting Started

-1. Understand the Challenge Requirements

-Read and comprehend the test automation challenge requirements provided in this repository.
+1. Read and comprehend the test automation challenge requirements provided in this repository.

-2. Fork the Repository

-Fork the original repository to your GitHub account to submit pull requests.
+2. Fork the original repository to your GitHub account to submit pull requests.

-3. Create a New Branch

-Create a new branch to work on your changes.
+3. Create a New Branch to work on your changes.

-4. Write Automated Tests

-Implement test automation according to the challenge requirements.
+4. Implement test automation according to the challenge requirements.
 Follow best practices for writing clear, maintainable, and efficient code.

-5. Commit Changes

-Commit your changes with clear and concise commit messages representing logical steps in your development process.
+5. Commit your changes with clear and concise commit messages representing logical steps in your development process.

-6. Push Changes

-Push your branch to your forked repository on GitHub.
+6. Push your branch to your forked repository on GitHub.

-7. Submit Pull Request

-Navigate to your forked repository on GitHub and create a new pull request from your feature branch to the original repository's main branch.
+7. Navigate to your forked repository on GitHub and create a new pull request from your feature branch to the original repository's main branch.

-8. Provide PR Description

-In the PR description, explain the changes made, the approach taken, and any challenges faced.
+8. In the PR description, explain the changes made, the approach taken, and any challenges faced.
 Be clear and concise.

 ## The Challenge